snrajesh/ExData_Plotting1/README.md

-## Re-Run the Analysis:
+## To Reproduce the Analysis:

 Fork/Clone all the files from [Github Repository](https://github.com/snrajesh/ExData_Plotting1).
-Run [load_and_tidyup_data.R](https://github.com/snrajesh/ExData_Plotting1/load_and_tidyup_data.R) to download and load the data.
+Run [load_and_tidyup_data.R](https://github.com/snrajesh/ExData_Plotting1/blob/master/load_and_tidyup_data.R) to download and load the data.
-Run codes [plot1.R](https://github.com/snrajesh/ExData_Plotting1/plot1.R), [plot2.R](https://github.com/snrajesh/ExData_Plotting1/plot2.R), [plot3.R](https://github.com/snrajesh/ExData_Plotting1/plot3.R), and [plot4.R](https://github.com/snrajesh/ExData_Plotting1/plot4.R) to generate each of the plots.
+Run codes [plot1.R](https://github.com/snrajesh/ExData_Plotting1/blob/master/plot1.R), [plot2.R](https://github.com/snrajesh/ExData_Plotting1/blob/master/plot2.R), [plot3.R](https://github.com/snrajesh/ExData_Plotting1/blob/master/plot3.R), and [plot4.R](https://github.com/snrajesh/ExData_Plotting1/blob/master/plot4.R) to generate each of the plots.

 ***Note***:
-To run all codes and generate all plots, run [EDA_project1.R](https://github.com/snrajesh/ExData_Plotting1/EDA_project1.R), which will download the file (if it is not in the working directory), load the file, and generate all plots to the current directory.
+To run all codes and generate all plots, run [EDA_project1.R](https://github.com/snrajesh/ExData_Plotting1/blob/master/EDA_project1.R), which will download the file (if it is not in the working directory), load the file, and generate all plots to the current directory.
 Please note that the script has code to download the file to your current directory.
 If yo don't wish to download the file, please comment out the download command (in step 1,line 33-38).

 The toal execution time for the whole script (including download) is about *20 seconds*.